How to Improve Your Credit Score

 • Create calendar alerts to remind you of your payment due dates

-• Set-up automatic payments for each credit account’s minimum payment
+• Set up automatic payments for each credit account’s minimum payment

 If you’re struggling to afford a credit payment, you should always reach out to your lender before it’s due.
 They may be willing to put you on a payment plan and agree to keep the late payment off your credit report in return.

 Once your payment history is back on track, your credit score should start improving gradually over time.
-However, if you had a very poor payment history to start with (multiple collections accounts, bankruptcies, etc.), you may have to wait for these negative marks to fall off your credit report before you see significant improvements in your score.
+However, if you had a very poor payment history to start with (multiple collections accounts, bankruptcies, etc.), you may have to wait for negative marks to fall off your credit report before you see significant improvements in your score.
 Negative marks typically remain on your credit report for seven years.

-#5 Reduce Your Credit Utilization
+#6 Reduce Your Credit Utilization

 Your credit utilization ratio compares how much credit you’re using to the amount of credit you have access to.
 For example, if you have a combined credit limit of $1,000 and your current credit balance is $350, your credit utilization would be 35%.